 Finally, we identified the differences in C. difficile colonization for streptomycin-treated mice.
 Increasing the dose of streptomycin maintained the abundance of relatives of the Porphyromonadaceae and Bacteroides, but reduced most of the other genera including populations of the Lactobacillus, Lachnospiraceae, Ruminococcaceae, Alistipes, and Clostridiales (Figure 1F).
 Both communities that cleared and those that remained colonized had similar changes in diversity.
 Streptomycin-treated mice became mildly dissimilar (P < 0.05) and less diverse (P < 0.05) with streptomycin treatment but by the end of the experiment returned to resemble the pre-antibiotic community (P < 0.05) (Figure 2C).
 Those communities that remained colonized had slightly lower alpha-diversity than those that cleared C. difficile.
 (P < 0.05).
-Persistently colonized mice had reduced relative abundance of relatives of Alistipes, Anaeroplasma, and Porphyromonadaceae at time of challenge compared to the mice that cleared C. difficle (Figure 3B).
+Persistently colonized mice had reduced relative abundance of relatives of Alistipes, Anaeroplasma, and Porphyromonadaceae at time of challenge compared to the mice that cleared C. difficile (Figure 3B).
 At the end of the experiment the mice that were still colonized had lower abundances of Turicibacter, Alistipes, and Lactobacillus.
 Since most of the differences were reduced relative abundances in the colonized mice, we were interested to explore what temporal changes occurred between pre-antibiotic treatment, the time of challenge, and the end of the experiment for the communities that cleared C. difficile.
 The temporal changes in streptomycin-treated mice were more subtle than those observed with the other antibiotic treatments.
-At the time of challenge, the communities that remained colonization had reductions in 4 OTUs related to the Porphyromonadaceae.
+At the time of challenge, the communities that remained colonized had reductions in 4 OTUs related to the Porphyromonadaceae.
 Those that cleared C. difficile also had changes in OTUs related to the Porphyromonadaceae, however, 2 populations decreased and 2 increased in abundance (Figure 4B, D).
 At the end of the experiment, all communities experienced recovery of the abundance of many of the populations changed by the streptomycin treatment, but the communities that remained colonized did not recover 5 of the OTUs of Alistipes, Lactobacillus, and Porphyromonadaceae that were reduced by streptomycin.
-The differences between the streptomycin-treated mice that remained colonized and those had been cleared of C. difficile were not as distinct as those observed with the cefoperazone treatment.
+The differences between the streptomycin-treated mice that remained colonized and those that had been cleared of C. difficile were not as distinct as those observed with the cefoperazone treatment.
 The differences between colonized and cleared streptomycin-treated mice were minimal, which suggested the few differences may be responsible for the clearance.
 Overall, these data revealed that while there were commonly affected families across the antibiotic treatments, such as the Porphyromonadaceae, C. difficile clearance was associated with community and OTU differences specific to each antibiotic.